-Yaslen Clemente Leaves Little To The Imagination In Lace Lingerie: ‘Goodbye 2020’
+Yaslen Clemente Leaves Little To The Imagination In Lace Lingerie: 'Goodbye 2020'

-Latina model Yaslen Clemente sent temperatures soaring on Thursday, December 31, when she posted stunning new snapshots of herself on Instagram.
+Latina model Yaslen Clemente sent temperatures soaring on Thursday, December 31, when she posted stunning new snapshots on Instagram.
 The bombshell shared the update with her 2.5 million followers, and it quickly went viral.

 Yaslen wore a sexy white bra-and-panties combo, which clung to her bodacious curves.
 The classic brassiere featured semi-sheer fabric with intricate lace detailing.
-Although the cups were see-through, she made sure to cover the necessary parts by wearing nipple pads.
+Although the cups were mostly see-through, she made sure to cover the necessary parts by wearing nipple pads.
 The piece boasted soft cups with scalloped edges and a thick stretchable band that hugged her midriff.

-The famous internet personality wore matching panties with a low-cut waistline which helped to highlight her toned midsection, particularly her flat stomach and abs.
-The waistband clung to her hips, accentuating her curves.

-Yaslen made use of her phone’s camera to take the second pic.
+Yaslen made use of her phone's camera to take the second pic.
 She stood in front of a table with a small mirror.
 She posed by popping her hip to the side while holding her phone with her left hand and touched her locks with her right hand.
-The hottie angled the mobile device above her shoulder and gazed at the screen with a seductive expression, and took the selfie.
+The hottie angled the mobile device above her shoulder and gazed at the screen with a seductive expression and took the selfie.

-Yaslen wore her highlighted hair loose and styled in curls, letting the strands fell on her shoulders.
+Yaslen wore her highlighted hair loose and styled in curls, letting the strands fall on her shoulders.
 She accessorized a dainty gold necklace and had her nails painted with a pale blue polish.

 In the caption, Yaslen bid farewell to 2020 and added a motivational message.
 The influencer also revealed that her skimpy intimates came from Lounge Underwear via a tag in the pics.

-Fans and followers adored the latest share, which garnered more than 48,100 likes and over 420 comments since going live on the social media platform.
-Yaslen’s avid supporters, including fellow models, dropped gushing messages and compliments about her enviable body and facial features.
+Fans adored the latest share, which garnered more than 48,100 likes and over 420 comments since going live on the social media platform.
+Yaslen's avid supporters, including fellow models, dropped gushing messages and compliments about her enviable body and facial features.
 Other users struggled to find words, opting instead to use emoji to express their thoughts about the snaps.

 "So beautiful!
 I wish you a Happy New Year's Eve and a Happy New Year!
 May your 2021 be filled with lots of love and happiness," a fan wrote.